Sreeram5678/AI-Researcher/ai_researcher_free/USAGE.md

-# 🚀 AI Researcher Free - Usage Guide
+# 🚀 AI Researcher by Sreeram - Usage Guide

-Complete guide to using the AI Researcher Free system for autonomous research.
+Complete guide to using the AI Researcher system for autonomous research.

 ## 🎯 Quick Start Options